 But it goes beyond advertising.
 “The number one thing we do as an organization is provide marketing services,” Ilfeld says.
 “If building a Flickr account will help a client’s business, we’ll do that for them.”
 Advertising now comprises less than 50% of revenue.
 “Most of our sales are coming from social media work, events and services,” he says.

 Sacramento Press isn’t profitable yet, but that doesn’t worry its founder.
 “Every time we approach profitability, we reinvest in the business,” Ilfeld says.
 With 90,000 unique monthly visitors and a 10% to 15% monthly growth rate, Sacramento Press is quickly becoming a significant force in the local media scene.
 Its ad network is also raising a barrier to entry for others.

 Sacramento Press is demonstrating that a hyperlocal news model can work if publishers discard assumptions and think of new ways to generate revenue.
 Local media organizations are ideally positioned to provide marketing services to small businesses that lack the resources to manage their own campaigns.
 By diversifying their businesses, publishers can insulate themselves from disasters like the current collapse in advertising rates and position themselves as essential partners to local businesses.

 This entry was posted on Wednesday, October 20th, 2010 at 6:00 am and is filed under Advertising, Business News, BusinessModel, Citizen Journalism, Future of Journalism, Journalism, Local news, NewMedia, OnlineMedia, Solutions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.